garden-io/garden/docs/reference/module-types/jib-container.md

       # Specifies the configuration of the remote proxy container which will replace the actual remote app.
       proxyContainer:
-        # The public ssh key to be stored in the proxy container.
+        # The file with the public ssh key to be stored in the proxy container.
-        publicKey:
+        publicKeyFilePath:

         # The username to login to the proxy container.
         username: